sagar2602/Flare/README.md

 15. Now both routes working correctly.
 16. '/login' route have both the NavBar and its content rendered; same goes for 'my-profile' route have both the NavBar and its content rendered.
 17. Adding footer componet from daisyUi
+18. Lets fix this footer at the bottom of the page